deguree2718/deod/README.md

 # Download Emotes on Discord

-A simple bot, if anyone needs I can keep adding more stuff into it, so far it has two functions
+A simple bot, if anyone needs I can keep adding more stuff into it, so far it has four functions

 ## RNG
 !roll